CampusAI/CampusAI.github.io/_lectures/lecture_17/lecture17.md

 This architecture also easied the parallelisation of policy gradient techniques and not only Q-learning which was dominating at that point.
 Performance-wise it achieves 3 times better results than DQN in less time and machines (see [paper](https://arxiv.org/pdf/1602.01783.pdf) for full analysis).

+**Problem**: It does not scale well on the number of actors due to **Policy Lag**.
+If you have say 400 actors sequentially updating the global NN, the samples from the last one are going to be so out of date that its parameter update does not make sense any more.

 ## 2017.
 Importance Weighted Actor-Learner Architectures ([IMPALA](https://arxiv.org/abs/1802.01561))

 IMPALA marges the learnings acquired from distributed Deep Learning and RL.